Skip to content ↓

 Lexia

-Lexia is for students who do not need the level of a Booster lesson intervention but would benefit from using the program to secure some reading strategies.
 Our interventions are reviewed and adjusted following our mid and end of year internal testing.
-Lexia progress will be monitored to ensure students are engaging and to assess impact.
+Lexia progress is monitored to ensure students are engaging and to assess impact.
+Lexia has been proven to have a positive impact on our student's development and will lead them to reach their full academic potential.

 Active Learn